fireteam99/cral-cli/README.md

 ## What's Next
  - Registration for multiple indexes
- - Ability to drop certain classes
+ - Ability to drop certain conflicting classes when registering
  - More comprehensive tests

 ## Deployment